kaoslabsinc/django-building-blocks/README.md

 in the `list_display`.
 Instead of having to remember to include both fields in all your admins, you can just include the Admin Block in the way showed and have the fields show up in the list table for all the inheritors of `Publishable`.

-## Abstract models and Abstract model factories
+## Details and classes provided

+Note: Check the docstring under each class for their documentation.

 ### Abstract models